drugo76/sublime_json2csv/README.md

 ## Usage

-Having a valid JSON (or a valid JSON selection) in the active view, from the menu choose `Tools -> Command Palette`, start typing 'csv' and select the `Json2Csv: Convert JSON to CSV`.
+Having a valid JSON (or a valid JSON selection) in the active view, from the menu choose `Tools -> Command Palette`, start typing 'csv' and select the `Json2Csv: Convert JSON to CSV` item.

 ## Future Improvements